-England and Wales have a punitive system for the treatment of criminal records acquired as a child.
-Children are more likely to receive a criminal record than their international counterparts, and these records have a longer and more profound effect on their lives.
+Children in England and Wales are more likely to receive a criminal record than their international counterparts, and these records have a longer and more profound effect on their lives.

-An SCYJ report (found at the bottom of this article) into the treatment of childhood criminal records across a number of countries in Europe, Australasia and three states in the USA highlights how far England and Wales have to travel in order to match the progress made by other countries in their treatment of childhood criminal records.
+An SCYJ report (found at the bottom of this article) into the treatment of childhood criminal records in 16 jurisdictions highlights how far England and Wales have to travel in order to match the progress made by other countries in their treatment of childhood criminal records.
 The report finds England and Wales to be in a class of their own in awarding tens of thousands criminal records to children, all of which will adversely impacting on their life chances.
 International comparison shows that less punitive systems can promote successful rehabilitation.

-- Guidance to police should be amended, setting out the presumption that under-18 police intelligence is not disclosed.
+- A presumption is introduced that under-18 police intelligence is not disclosed;